 Particle will immerse players into the experience through both software, i.e. the game play, and hardware, i.e. glove controllers.
 The gloves would contain buttons and joysticks to allow the “controller” to remain a part of the game.
 Additionally, there would be a motion sensor control that allows players to manipulate and control the environment—literally with their hands.
 By moving the gloves in a particular fashion, an action would correspond in the game, such as picking up objects, cranking a wheel, drawing a line with a finger, writing sentences with a stylus, flying around, hunting down prey, building elaborate systems, and the possibilities go on.
 As well, the game would connect players worldwide, and gamers could play with people in the same room or a continent away.

 Under a holistic perspective, Particle redefines education.
 Through the systematic and scientific analysis of the game and its effects, Particle provides instrumental and intelligible results that work on various levels—physical, psychological, educational, meta-cognitive, and many more.
 Gamers will learn from the game, i.e. educational value.
 Scientists will learn from the gamers, i.e. research tools.
 Designers will learn form the scientists, i.e. future games that facilitate research, education, and prevention/treatment stratagems.
 And humanity will learn from the collective.
 We have the ability to create games that entertain and educate.
-We need to provide ourselves with the best opportunities for success in world, and holistic gaming serves as a valuable catalyst for that change.
+We need to provide ourselves with the best opportunities for success in this world, and holistic gaming serves as a valuable catalyst for that change.

 Conclusion